 However, the figure of a care provider – a professional with such a broad training to manage the patient and their family’s path completely, by coordinating the specialists involved in it – is still missing.
 The Master aims at training such figure, with the consequent and plausible short-term professional outlets

-The Master will be organized in 38 days of lessons, 8 hours/day, usually one day a week.
+The Second-level Short Specialisation Degree will be organized in 38 days of lessons, 8 hours/day, usually one day a week.
 Lessons will be done remotely, while molecular and pathological anatomy workshops, and attendance to clinics, endoscopic and operating rooms, etc., will be done in person.
 Some workshops may be held online, if they concern the interaction with images (e.g. radiological images, surgery or endoscopy videos), and can be commented on either in-person or remotely, with the same results.
 There won’t be any in-person or remote lessons on the same day.
 Remote lessons will be held through Zoom or Google Meet, and the relevant link will be sent at least 7 days earlier.

 Attendance will be taken by the professors through video display.